woodsh17/LigandMPNN/docs/source/installation.md

         uv pip install -e .
         ```

-1. *(Optional but recommended)* Add RosettaMPNN to your PYTHONPATH:
+1. Add RosettaMPNN to your PYTHONPATH:
     ```
     export PYTHONPATH=/path/to/RosettaMPNN:$PYTHONPATH
     ```
+    *If you do not complete this step you will likely see a `ModuleNotFoundError: No module named 'openfold'` error.*

 </details>